 GDP per capita

-Gross domestic product fell by 0.8 per cent in 2012
+Gross domestic product contracted by 1.2 per cent last year

-According to Statistics Finland's revised preliminary data, the volume of Finlands GDP contracted by 0.8 per cent in 2012.
-According to the initial preliminary data released in March, the decrease was 0.2 per cent.
-The GDP became revised downwards as new data on intermediate consumption in manufacturing and other industries became available.
-The preliminary data published in March were mainly based on turnover data.
+According to Statistics Finlands revised preliminary data, the volume of Finlands GDP contracted by 1.2 per cent in 2013.
+According to the initial preliminary data released in March, the decrease was 1.4 per cent.
+The GDP became revised as new data on intermediate consumption in manufacturing and other industries became available.

 Statistics Finland, Annual national accounts